 For example, Dai (DAI) is a stablecoin that attempts to maintain a stable 1:1 value with the US Dollar.
 However, unlike USD Coin which is backed by the US Dollar held in a regulated financial institution, Dai (DAI) does it by over-collateralising Ethereum-based assets in a smart contract.
 This helps Dai maintain a close-to 1:1 value to the US Dollar.

 Such an example would be TerraUSD (UST).
 TerraUSD (UST) uses Luna (LUNA), Terra’s native cryptocurrency, as collateral.
 To mint one TerraUSD (UST), you would have to burn US$1 worth of Luna (LUNA) tokens on the Terra blockchain network.
-This is done by its algorithm.

 Bitcoin (BTC), Ethereum (ETH), and other similar cryptocurrencies like Cardano (ADA), Solana (SOL), and Terra (LUNA), among many others, remain too speculative and volatile for general use as a medium of exchange by the public.
 They can lose or gain considerable value in a matter of hours.